egil/TimeProviderExtensions/docs/TimeProviderExtensions.ManualTimeProvider.md

 the expected number of times, i.e. such that the result of `manualTimeProvider.GetElapsedTime(start)` in the callback is
 <em>3 seconds</em>, <em>3 seconds</em>, and <em>3 seconds</em>, use [Jump(DateTimeOffset)](TimeProviderExtensions.ManualTimeProvider.md#TimeProviderExtensions.ManualTimeProvider.Jump(System.DateTimeOffset) 'TimeProviderExtensions.ManualTimeProvider.Jump(System.DateTimeOffset)') or [Jump(TimeSpan)](TimeProviderExtensions.ManualTimeProvider.md#TimeProviderExtensions.ManualTimeProvider.Jump(System.TimeSpan) 'TimeProviderExtensions.ManualTimeProvider.Jump(System.TimeSpan)') instead.

-Learn more about this behavior at [https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider](https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider 'https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider').
+Learn more about this behavior at <a href="https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider">in the documentation</a>.

 <a name='TimeProviderExtensions.ManualTimeProvider.CreateManualTimer(System.Threading.TimerCallback,object,TimeProviderExtensions.ManualTimeProvider)'></a>